Ladvien/ladvien.github.io/_posts/1900-01-10-deep-learning-natural-language-processing-toxic-comment-detector.md

 EMBEDDING_DIM = 300
 VALIDATION_SPLIT = 0.2
 ```
-The above constants define the preprocessing actions and the neural-network.
+The above variables define the preprocessing actions and the neural-network.

 #### TRAIN_TEXT_DATA_DIR
 The directory containing the data file `train.csv`